lisong2019/web/_pages/teams.md

 ---

 ## For Prospective Students
 * I'm looking for Master student applicants and undergrad interns.
-Please feel free to contact me if you are interested in working on "Intelligent Transportation" topics.
+Please feel free to contact me if you are interested in topics including Intelligent Transportation Systems, Big Data Analysis, and etc.

 ## Current Research Team: